mikhail-sfb/Musica/README.md

 - `PRIMARY KEY (track_id, genre_id)`

 **Purpose**:
 This join table links the `Tracks` and `Genres` tables in a many-to-many relationship.
 A track can belong to multiple genres, and a genre can have multiple tracks.
-This structure enables flexible categorization of tracks by genre.

 ---